microsoftgraph/msgraph-sdk-design/middleware/LoggingHandler.md

 ## Objectives
 <ul>
  <li>This feature is a middleware component that allows developers to plug in their own 3rd party logging platform to their application, currently it enables developers to log items in the graph SDK related to: request to graph service latency, authentication latency, redirect count, exceptions, request and client id’s.
-These items will be provided to a third-party logging framework through various exporters.</li>
+These items will be provided to a third-party logging framework through various exporters.
+List of items is open-ended and can be changed.</li>
 </ul>

 ## Requirements